xiaoxia-xia/cse-15l-lab-report/Week4.md

 ![test1Error](images/Week4/1stOutput.png)

 Description: Adding the break law that if meet the last ")", then quit the while loop.
 The word after ")" will be ignored.
+As test shown, this ignor the messy word after link, do quit the while loop.
+Otherwise, even thoguh the output the correct, the program never finish

 ## 2